Health care in Brazil's Amazonas state in 'collapse' as Covid-19 infections surge - KVIA

 CNN has reached out to Bolsonaro’s office for comment.

+The findings, based on analysis of the first 250,000 patients admitted to hospital in the country, “reveal that a large percentage of Covid-19 patients that were hospitalised in Brazil required intensive care and respiratory support, and many did not survive.”

+The researchers also found regional differences in mortality, with patients in the north and northeast of the country faring worse than those in the south.

-The United Kingdom imposed a ban Friday on arrivals from Brazil, neighboring Latin American countries and Portugal, which has strong travel links with Brazil, amid concerns that the Brazilian coronavirus variant could spread to the UK.
+The United Kingdom imposed a ban Friday on arrivals from Brazil, a dozen Latin American countries, Cape Verde and Portugal, which has strong travel links with Brazil, amid concerns that the new Brazilian coronavirus variant could spread to the UK.

 British authorities are already battling to contain a more contagious variant first detected in the UK late last year.